 Pearl Couscous Recipe with Vegetables and Apricots

-Combined with roasted vegetables and apricots, bright fresh chopped spinach and the richness of some butter (or olive oil if you prefer), the result is a deep, flavorful and very tasty side dish with lots of extra nutrients.
+The combination of pearl couscous, roasted vegetables and apricots, fresh spinach, and the richness of some butter (or olive oil if you prefer), creates a deep, flavorful, and very tasty side dish with lots of extra nutrients.

 Play around with the variations and shortcuts to suit your time, needs and tastes.

-- You can, however, substitute with orzo acini de pepe pasta if you can’t find pearl couscous
+- Couscous: Try orzo or acini de pepe pasta if you can’t find pearl couscous

 - Lemon zest or a squeeze of fresh lemon juice will add some bright flavors as will lots of fresh herbs.